BenceBakos/comfy-vi-confy/README.md

  - show action output history, maybe Ill use terminal buffer

 todo:
- - function/macro
-    -
- - Maybe built in logical action
- - Actions interacting with nvim api?

- -  Macros? what strucktre actions are related?
-     - Start from current context, or any of it's parent context
-     - update macro in nullifyAction

  - gui/interface
  - Persistent input on gui might be stupid
  - execution, shell process creation and such